 The age-old maxim – “if you can’t measure it, you can’t manage it” – stands completely true in regards to telemarketing.
 More often than not, organizations find themselves in a situation where their telemarketing efforts aren’t producing desired results, but there is no clarity on the cause of the problem.
 Whether you have outsourced your telemarketing process or have it in-house, understanding how to measure performance is the key to identifying and solving any underlying problems that can impact end results.
-Here are three key metrics to evaluate the productivity of telemarketing and effectiveness of business phone number list for a successful telemarketing campaigns.
+Here are three key metrics to evaluate the productivity of telemarketing and the effectiveness of a business phone number list

 1. Phone Numbers List Quality